Stanley Tanger

 Stanley K. Tanger (April 13, 1923 – October 23, 2010) was an American businessman, philanthropist and pioneer of the outlet shopping industry.
-Tanger founded Tanger Factory Outlet Centers, which began with a single location in Burlington, North Carolina in 1981, and now has 45 shopping centers throughout the United States and Canada as of April 2015.
-In doing so, he invented "the very concept of the outlet mall", according to the News & Record of Greensboro, North Carolina.
-Tanger Outlets grossed $270 million in 2009.
+Tanger founded Tanger Factory Outlet Centers, which began with a single location in Burlington, North Carolina in 1981.
+Acccording to the News & Record, Tanger invented "the very concept of the outlet mall".

 Biography

-Tanger was the son of Harriette and Moe Tanger, who were from Wallingford, Connecticut.
+Tanger was the son of Harriette and Moe Tanger from Wallingford, Connecticut.
 Tanger served as a pilot during World War II.
 After World War II, Tanger began to run Creighton Shirtmakers, the family business in Reidsville, North Carolina.
 Under Tanger, Creighton Shirtmakers expanded to five outlet stores.
-Tanger soon organized other similar businesses and manufacturer outlets into a small, brand name outlet strip mall in Burlington, North Carolina in the early 1981.
+In early 1981, Tanger organized other similar businesses and manufacturer outlets into a small, brand name outlet strip mall in Burlington, North Carolina.

-The company, now known as Tanger Factory Outlet Centers, had since expanded to more than forty-one outlet centers in twenty-five U.S. states and four in Canada, as of April 2015.
+The company, now known as Tanger Factory Outlet Centers, had since expanded to more than forty-one outlet centers in twenty-five U.S. states and four locations in Canada, as of April 2015.
 In 1993, Tanger Factory Outlet Centers became the first outlet developer to be publicly traded on the New York Stock Exchange.

 Real Estate by Inc. Magazine named Tanger as "Entrepreneur of the Year" in 1994.
+In 2006, the Wall Street Journal listed Tanger Outlet Centers as one of the top ten REIT’s.

-Tanger remained chairman of Tanger's board of directors until his retirement from a daily role with the company on August 7, 2009.
+Tanger remained chairman of Tanger's board of directors until his retirement on August 7, 2009.
 He resigned as chairman of the board in September 2009, but remained a member of Tanger's board of directors until his death in 2010.